This past week I enjoyed attending and taking photos at the Easter Egg Hunt and festivities at Community Hope Church in Montezuma.

 And that was the case on Saturday, Feb.
 8 at the 50th wedding anniversary of George and Jane Cline of Brooklyn.
 I was invited by the family to come take photos of the life milestone and celebration held at the Michael J. Manatt Community Center.
 It was surprise event hosted by their son, Seth, and his girlfriend, Amy.
 They had a nice a turnout and it was an enjoyable afternoon with good food.
 I met a lot of good people and reconnected with some I hadn’t seen in a while.
 I took time to visit with the couple at the end of the event and learned how the Clines made it to this milestone.
 “Compromise and give and take,” said Jane as she and George visited with a few remaining guests.
 “There were some bad times, but the good things outweighed the bad.”
 The couple met on a blind date and Jane said they went on their first date on Sept.
 21, 1973.
 They were married on Feb.
 8, 1975.
 George said the weather was much worse 50 years ago than on Saturday.
 Jane spent her early years in Guernsey before moving to Brooklyn in fourth grade.
 George is a life-long Brooklyn resident.
 When the couple married, George worked as farmhand.
 The couple was able to buy their first farm, an 80-acre spread west of Brooklyn, in 1993.
 The couple still has a cow calf operation and raises chickens.
 George worked for Sig Mfg. for 13 years, then spent a number of years at Victor Manufacturing, retiring in 2017.
 “He was a factory worker and a farmer,” said Jane of her husband.
 Jane worked as a proofreader at the Brooklyn Chronicle and spent time in the BGM kitchen cooking area youngster’s meals.
 She spent 20 years at Manatts as an accounting clerk and performed data entry in the trucking division.
 She retired in 2019.
 “Family is important,” said Jane of the day’s activities as she and George soaked it all in.
 What a wonderful story of hard work, faith and determination that led to their 50th wedding anniversary.
 Sitting at the table next to Jane and George reminded me of the importance of celebrating life.
 It’s easy to get busy in life and forget to celebrate your accomplishments and milestones.
 We all need to do a better job in the celebration department.
 It might be something as simple as overcoming an obstacle at work or reaching a milestone or celebrating a special day in your life.
 It doesn’t have to a big anniversary, it could be that you lost 15 - 20 pounds on a diet or you saved enough money to buy a new vehicle or you got out of debt or paid a loan off.
 There’s no limit to how you celebrate a milestone.
 Set goals and when you reach a goal, take time to be thankful and celebrate, then move on to the next step.
 It’s easy to put things off until later.
 Don’t let the busyness of life keep you from enjoying life.
 A few weeks ago on a Friday evening, I told Debbie that Valentines’ Day was going to be special this year.
 She was thinking that I was going to take her to some crowded fancy sit down restaurant.
 That was not the case.
 “We’re going to Culver’s,” I told her.
 “I’ll even go through the drive-through and eat in the car unless it’s too cold.
 “I might go inside,” Debbie said with a smile.
 I typically don’t buy roses and boxes of candy, but I do enjoy a double cheeseburger deluxe at Culver’s And Valentine’s Day is this week.
 About the only thing that will keep us from going is snow and bad weather.
 If that is the case, we will go as soon as possible.
 We had the opportunity last fall to make the trek to Hannibal, Mo., and the Lake of the Ozarks for a few days of rest, relaxation, good food and antique hunting in honor of our 20th wedding anniversary and my 65thbirthday.
 We had a great trip and came back refreshed and ready to tackle our dreams.
 I leave you with this - enjoy the day, the week and enjoy life!
 You are valuable and have talents that others need.
 Have a great week and always remember that “Good Things are Happening,” every day.
 When it comes to finding story ideas, I can usually sniff out some good ones.

 That was the case the other day while scrolling through Facebook.
 I came across the Facebook page of The Iowa Gallivant, better known as Jay Jay Goodvin of Iowa City.
 His real name is Jay Goodvin, but he said when he says, “Jay Jay, people are more apt to hear him.”
 Goodvin has been traveling around the state for 11 years eating all kinds of foods from different restaurants and small town mom and pop eateries and then sharing videos of his experiences, all while giving the eatery a plug.
 He calls his fans Gallivant Nation and has quite a following on Tic Tok and other social media outlets.
 He calls himself a culinary crusader who is passionate about travel, food, family, overalls and the American Cornbelt.
 He’s been featured in the Des Moines Register, Ag Day, Farm Journal’s Pork and various other publications through the years.
 So, I reached out to Goodvin recently and had the chance to interview him via telephone on Ground Hog Day.
 His most recent venture was eating a tenderloin in all 99 of Iowa counties.
 The project took 10 months and just wrapped up in late January.
 Goodvin will announce the winner of the best Gallivant tenderloin on Feb.
 13 on social media.
 He will also announce his next statewide eating project on that day.
 When asked if the winning restaurant will get an award or trophy, Goodvin said, “They will get a nod from my favorite tenderloin and a spike in business will be their prize.”
 Before this project, Goodvin said he has been to every single county in Iowa multiple times eating everything from pizza to pasta, chili, pancakes, soups, salads, egg rolls, corn dogs and about anything else worth trying.
 Goodvin spent more than 20 years working in the restaurant and the hospitality industry before starting the Iowa Gallivant.
 “It started as an on-line family scrapbook project,” he said.
 “It turned into this beast.”
 When asked how he chooses a restaurant, Goodvin said he lets the locals and restaurant fan bases guide him.
 In Poweshiek County, he visited the Classic Deli in Brooklyn a couple months ago, where he enjoyed a tenderloin and some sides.
 He might show up at a restaurant wearing a pair of Key brand bib overalls or one his “Keep Gallivanting” T-shirts and Tenderloin and Chili ball caps.
 He sells T-shirts, bib overalls, ball caps and accessories on-line at tig.keyapparelstore.com.
 He carries a well-groomed beard along with a deep, inviting voice that makes you want to sit a spell, enjoy some iced tea and a visit.
 He doesn’t get paid for visiting the different restaurants, but said he funds his eating ventures by promoting different communities, organization and events on his travels.
 “Cities and communities hire me to do that while out traveling,” said Goodvin.
 He usually calls a restaurant the day before or the day off to let them know he’s going to stop by and make a video.
 “I think it is only fair that they know someone is going to be their making a video,” he said.
 A few years back, he traveled the state eating different kinds of sausage.
 “One of my favorite trips was Iowa’s Wurst Road Trip, casing the state for the best sausage,” he said.
 “That was hugely successful and I loved it.”
 That led him to write a book, Rural Iowa Sausage: History & Tradition of Brats on the Backroads, which was released in November 2023.
 The book features a story on Dayton Meats in Malcom.
 “Have your tried their homemade pies?”
 Goodvin asked me of Daytons.
 “I bought one once and put it in the freezer and forgot about it,” I replied.
 He went on to praise Dayton’s for their homemade pies.
 He said lard makes the best pies and there’s no better place to find lard than at a meat market.
 That’s making me hungry – not the lard, the pie.
 He does all of his own posting on social media with help from his wife.
 When he stops at a restaurant, his wife, or sometimes a customer, restaurant employee or someone in the restaurant will film him while he enjoys a tenderloin or some other kind of food.
 I mentioned that the next time he’s in Poweshiek County, I would love to meet and have my photo taken with him.
 I will put it right next to the Iowa Governor and a photo that Debbie and I have from the state fair with the now late Frank Fritz of American Pickers fame.
 And I mentioned to Debbie, that Goodvin would be a great speaker at our next All-Iowa Writers’ Conference in September.
-Have a great week and always remember that “Good Things are Happening,” every day.
-The Kansas City Chiefs are headed to the Super Bowl for a third straight year to tackle the Philadelphia Eagles for all the marbles.
+Have a great week and always remember that “Good Things are Happening,” every day. |

 Archives

-March 2025
+April 2025

 Categories |